pradeephubgit/questdb.io/docs/reference/configuration.md

 ### Mounting a volume

 A server configuration file can be provided by mounting a local directory in a QuestDB container.
-Given the following configuration file which overrides the default HTTP bind property:
+Consider the following configuration in the file.
+It overrides the default HTTP bind property:

 ```shell title="./server.conf"
 http.bind.to=0.0.0.0:4000
 ```

-Running the container with the `-v` flag allows for mounting the current directory to QuestDB's `conf` directory in the container.
-With the server configuration above, HTTP ports for the web console and REST API will be available on `localhost:4000`:
+With this configuration, HTTP ports for the web console and REST API will be available on `localhost:4000`.
+When you run the container with the `-v` flag now, it allows for mounting the current directory to QuestDB's `conf` directory:

 ```bash
 docker run -v "$(pwd):/root/.questdb/conf" -p 4000:4000 questdb/questdb
 ```

-To mount the full root directory of QuestDB when running in a Docker container, provide a the configuration in a `conf` directory:
+To mount the full root directory of QuestDB when running in a Docker container, provide the configuration in the `conf` directory:

 ```shell title="./conf/server.conf"
 http.bind.to=0.0.0.0:4000